daltonh/arb/doc/content/simulation_setup/index.md

 INCLUDE # remove the user's working directory from the stack unless it was the last path left on the stack
 ```

+Partnering the include file capability is the ability to read in multiple definitions for the same variable.
+The ultimate position of a variable's definition is that of the first definition for that variable.
+The ultimate expression used for a variable is that given (read in) last.
+This functionality allows a variable's expression to be changed from what is used in (say) a template file by specifying a new definition lower in the file, after the template file include statement.
+Options can also be added to previously specified options for a variable by including more definition statements (that may only contain options and not expressions) lower in the input file.
+Similarly for units.

 ###If statements